requirejs/almond/README.md

 Explanations of common errors:

-### deps is undefined
+### incorrect module build, no module name

-Where this line is mentioned:
+In almond 3.0.0 and earlier, this would show up as "deps is undefined", where this line is mentioned:

     if (!deps.splice) {

+In 3.0.1+ the error is explicitly: "incorrect module build, no module name".

-It usually means that there is a define()'d module, but it is missing a name, something that looks like this:
+This means that there is a define()'d module, but it is missing a name, something that looks like this:

     define(function () {});